whg-training/whg-training-resources/docs/next_generation_sequencing/Building an NGS processing pipeline/pipeline.md

 file.

 The simplest way to put read groups into the BAM file is to have `bwa` put them in at the alignment step.
-For our experiment this can be done using the `-R` option like so:
+For our experiment this can be done using the `-R` option - e.g. for sample `QC0033-C` this would look like this:

 ```
 bwa mem -R "@RG\tID:ERR377582\tSM:QG0033-C\tPL:ILLUMINA" [other arguments]
 ```

 You can put other stuff into a read group (see below), but the run ID, the sample name, and the platform are all that we need just now.

 Of course you have to be able to generate this for each sample.
-With the layout described above, I wrote the following code (which I put in `pipelines/functions.snakemake`) to do it:
+With the layout described above, I wrote the following code (which I put, of course, in `pipelines/functions.snakemake`) to do it:

 ```
 def find_sample_with_ID( ID ):
 	samples = config['samples']